SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 characters to auto vault over objects while sprinting (and even a few seconds after pressing the shift key!),run up walls and sometimes even get stuck in objects.

+ 11. (3)[Unconfirmed] Favour Crafting ->
+Rather than just allowing players to trade in favours for gold, why not allow them to craft favours from others?
+For example, crafting 4 common favours will give one random rare ravour -> 4 rares will give an ultra rare and so on.
+This will give players a reason to collect multiple favours and give every favour a slightly increased value to the TW world.

 - *Safehouse and Customization:*
 -